Printer Buying Guide: Choose the Perfect Printer for Your Needs

-Inkjet printers are versatile and commonly used to print photos in vivid color, office documents with crisp clarity and for other day-to-day printing needs.
+Inkjet printers are versatile and commonly used to print photos in vivid color, office documents with crisp clarity, and for other everyday printing needs.
 While inkjets bring a lot to the table with versatility, their print speeds are generally slow to average.
-Business-class inkjets are usually a little faster than home models.
+Business-grade inkjets are usually a little faster than home models.

 The quality of the print can depend on the paper.
 Plain paper or specially coated inkjet paper should be used for documents.
 Printing photos on plain paper can lead to fuzzy, grainy results which might be acceptable for casual use but not for a business proposal.
 Printing photos and images on glossy photo paper will yield gorgeous, high-quality prints.

 Ink cartridge cost is another consideration when choosing a printer.
 Inkjets that are oriented more towards printing documents will usually use a pigment-based ink which is made up of color suspended in liquid.
 This type of ink works best for printing documents as the colors don't tend to blend, and the result is text and lines printed with crisp clarity.
-Inkjets used for printing images and photos get optimum results using a dye-based ink which blends colors and results in beautifully rendered prints.
-Enroll in CDW’s Print Supplies Program to get free shipping and discounts on printer consumables, including ink and toner cartridges.
+Inkjets used for printing images and photos produce optimal results using a dye-based ink that blends colors and results in beautifully rendered prints.
+Enroll in CDW’s Print Supplies Program to get free shipping and discounts on printer consumables, including ink and toner cartridges. #inkjet

 Learning About Laser Printers

-While some small businesses or departments that do light printing can get by using an inkjet printer for their day-to-day needs, the workhorse for most heavy usage use at home or in a small business is the laser printer.
+While some small businesses or departments that do light printing can make do with an inkjet printer for their day-to-day needs, the workhorse for heavy usage use at home or in a small business is the laser printer.

 There are two main types of laser printers.
-The monochrome type uses a single drum of black ink and is ideal for producing black and white printed materials.
+The monochrome type uses a single drum of black ink and is ideal for producing black-and-white printed materials.
 A color laser printer has four drums (one for each color), and many models have controls that allow for limiting color usage to specific applications, so color toner isn't used as quickly.
 It should be noted, though, that color laser printers are considerably more expensive than their black ink counterparts and color inkjet printers.

 Are Photo Printers Worth It?

-While inkjet printers can produce high-quality photo prints and some high-end models can produce stunning images, a dedicated photo printer will churn out photos and images perfect for scrapbooking, sharing and saving.
+While inkjet printers can produce high-quality photo prints and some high-end models can produce stunning images, a dedicated photo printer will generate photos and images perfect for scrapbooking, sharing and saving.
 Designed to only print photos, these devices have a compact design that takes up little space.

-The ease of getting media onto a photo printer is another perk.
+The ease of delivering media to a photo printer is another perk.
 Most photo printers have a card slot so you can take the photos directly from your camera to your printer.
-Many models have USB ports that support PictBridge and will download your images off your camera or phone if you have a cable to connect your device to the printer.
+The latest photo printer models now also come equipped for wireless printing, so you can print directly from your mobile phone or tablet using a WiFi connection.

 Most photo printers have an LCD color screen so you can pick and choose which photos to print.
 Most photo printers don't require linking to a PC.
-However, the option is there as a download or software installation for many models if you need more than essential editing functions such as red-eye removal or black and white photo printing.
-Most photo printers have a default size of 4x6-inch prints; some models have adjustable sizes everything from printing wallet-size photos to 5x7-inch prints.
+However, the option is there as a download or software installation for many models if you need more than essential editing functions such as red-eye removal or black-and-white photo printing.
+Most photo printers have a default size of 4x6-inch prints; some models have adjustable sizes for printing everything from wallet-size photos to 5x7-inch prints.